 Only apply to schools that you can imagine yourself attending!

-Be sure to talk to your academic advisor and an HSAC advisor to collaboratively plan your course schedule and to make sure you have the necessary prerequisites for your professional program.
+Be sure to talk to your academic adviser and an HSAC adviser to collaboratively plan your course schedule and to make sure you have the necessary prerequisites for your professional program.
 Research the schools you plan to apply to.

 - Not all programs have the same prerequisites.